Infection

 Translational and Human Studies

-Research on infectious diseases (pathogen-specific or disease-specific) in humans or (non-human) studies with demonstrated potential for clinical impact or immediate translation should be submitted to this category.
+Research on humans or (non-human) studies with demonstrated potential for clinical impact or immediate translation should be submitted to this category.
 It includes prospective and retrospective studies as well as studies on new pharmaceuticals at phase I-IV where imaging plays a significant role in the study.
+Studies on Omics and its combination with imaging are also welcome.